-I need to thank several colleagues for major contributions of the ideas that led to this paper: Hervé Bourlard of IDIAP and EPFL, Hynek Hermansky of Johns Hopkins, and Andreas Stolcke of SRI.
-The anonymous reviewers, (as well as Oriol Vinyals of ICSI and

-UCB, who provided internal criticism), made important suggestions to improve the draft.
+The author would like to thank several colleagues for major contributions of the ideas that led to this paper: H. Bourlard of IDIAP and EPFL, H. Hermansky of Johns Hopkins, and A. Stolcke of SRI.
+The author would also like to thank anonymous reviewers, (as well as O. Vinyals of ICSI and UCB, who provided internal criticism), who made important suggestions to improve the draft.
 Despite these contributions, the views expressed in this paper, and in particular the errors, can be blamed on the author alone.